LabbuZhou/LabbuZhou/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Shirui Zhou is now a PhD student of transportation system engineering at the Laboratory of Computation and Analytics of Complex Management Systems (CACMS) in Tianjin University.
+Shirui Zhou is now a PhD student of transportation system engineering at the Laboratory of Computation and Analytics of Complex Management Systems (CACMS) of Tianjin University.
 His research interests include  traffic flow theory and intelligent transportation system.